 NCSU, MfN, and Native Nuclear Partnership for Collaboration-Based Siting

 Collaboration-based siting is an approach to siting facilities that focuses on the needs and concerns of people and communities.
-Communities participate in the siting process by working carefully through a series of phases and steps.
-Each helps a community determine whether and how hosting a facility is aligned with that community’s goals.
+Communities participate in the siting process by working carefully through a series of phases.
+Each phase helps a community determine whether and how hosting a facility is aligned with that community’s goals.
 By its nature, a collaboration-based siting process must be flexible, adaptive, and responsive to community concerns.
 Thus, the phases and steps are intended to serve as a guide, not a prescriptive set of instructions.

 Yucca Mountain was a failure for many reasons, but largely because the proposal assumed that communities already impacted by nuclear issues wouldn’t have further concerns when faced with more nuclear issues.
-Consent was not pursued, and it turned out that the local communities and government were not on board with the idea.
+Consent was not pursued, and it turned out that not all the local communities and government entities were not on board with the idea.
 We must be conscious of these past failures when determining a better path for the future.

 Here are links to our posts about the workshops we’ve hosted thus far, on our “Past Activities” blog: